patchon/tcp_monitor/README.md

   only valid options that are overridden by the command line-options.

 * A regression test that will test that we got the expected output from ss.
-This is done in two steps, firstly we do an **nc google.com 80**, secondly we verify the output in **tcp_monitor** is as expected.
+This is done in two steps, firstly we do an **telnet google.com 80**, secondly we verify the output in **tcp_monitor** is as expected.
 I call this a regression- test since it should tell us if anything is out of order, it doesn't necessarily tells us *what is broken*, but it will at least tell us that